-Tariff class: Connection Asset Customers (CAC) Customer Type: Customers with a network coupling point at 66 kV, 33 kV, 22 kV, 11 kV and installed capacity above 1,000 kVA Tariff: 11kV Bus (Tariff code: 4000) Tariff description This is a tariff for customers with a network coupling point at an 11kV zone substation bus via a dedicated 11 kV feeder that is not shared with any other customer.
+Customer Type: De: Customers with a network coupling point at 66 kV, 33 kV, 22 kV, 11 kV and installed above 1,000 kVA Tariff: 11kV Bus (Tariff code: 4000) Tariff description This is a tariff for customers with a network coupling point at an 11kV zone substation bus via a dedicated 11 kV feeder that is not shared with any other customer.
 Opt in / opt out arrangements Default for new customers with an 11kV bus configuration.
-Optional tariff for existing 11kV bus configuration customers on the legacy grandfathered EG 11kV tariff (NTC3000).
-Tariff components and Fixed charge: \$/day - These charges vary for each customer depending on the customer's connection assets and funding arrangements. application Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
+Optional tariff for existing 11kV bus configuration customers on the legacy grandfathered EG 1 tariff (NTC3000).
+Tariff components and application Fixed charge: \$/day - These charges vary for each customer depending on the customer's connection assets and funding arrangements.
+Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
 Dedicated connection assets are generally for the sole use of a single connection and are typically not shared by multiple connections.
 In circumstances where the network coupling point, and/or identification of dedicated connection assets, is unclear or contested, Energex will consider other information, including but not limited to, the customer's metering point to make a determination about the network coupling point.
 Volume charge: A variable charge, calculated in \$/kWh, applying to the energy used at a connection point at different times of the day.
 The following time periods apply to volume charges: Peak: 7am to 11pm on weekdays Off-peak: 11pm to 7am on weekdays; anytime on weekends.
 It should be noted that currently the same charge applies to both the peak and off-peak periods.
-Demand charge: A monthly charge calculated as \$/kVA/month, based on the maximum kVA demand measured as a single peak over a 30-minute period during the month.
-Tariff: Demand Time-of-Use 11kV (Tariff code: 7400) Tariff description This is a time-of-use demand tariff for customers with a network coupling point at 11kV feeders shared with other customers.
+Demand charge: A monthly charge calculated as \$/kVA/month, based on the maximum kVA Tariff: demand measured as a single peak over a 30-minute period during the month.
+Demand Time-of-Use 11kV (Tariff code: 7400) Tariff description This is a time-of-use demand tariff for customers with a network coupling point at 11kV feeders shared with other customers.
 Opt in / opt out arrangements Default tariff for new customers that share an 11kV feeder with other customers.
 Optional tariff for existing 11kV Line customers on the legacy grandfathered 11kV Line tariff (NTC4500).

-Tariff class: Connection Asset Customers (CAC) Customer Customers with a network coupling point at 66 kV, 33 kV, 22 kV, 11 kV and installed capacity above 1.000 kVA Type: Tariff Fixed charge: Consists of a capital charge and an operating and maintenance charge: components and Capital charge: Capital rate x non-contributed connection asset value (\$/day/\$M-Nonapplication Contributed Asset Value) Operating and maintenance charge: Operating and maintenance allowance rate x connection asset value (\$/day/\$M Connection Asset Value) Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
+Tariff components and application Fixed charge: Consists of a capital charge and an operating and maintenance charge: Capital charge: Capital rate x non-contributed connection asset value (\$/day/\$M-Non-Contributed Asset Value) Operating and maintenance charge: Operating and maintenance allowance rate x connection asset value (\$/day/\$M Connection Asset Value) Connection assets are the assets required to connect an electrical installation to the shared network and are all the assets from the connection point back up to and including the network coupling point.
 Dedicated connection assets are generally for the sole use of a single connection and are typically not shared by multiple connections.
-In circumstances where the network coupling point, and/or identification of dedicated connection assets, is unclear or contested, Energex will consider other information, including but not limited to, the customer's metering point to make a determination about the network coupling point.
-Volume charge: A flat volume charge, \$/kWh, applies based on kWh energy usage in the billing period Demand charge: A monthly charge calculated as \$/kVA/month, based on the maximum kVA demand measured as a single peak over a 30-minute period during the peak demand charging
+In circumstances where the network coupling point, and/or identification of dedicated connection assets, is unclear or contested, Energex will consider other